 Where to Start

 What do you need to get started on your demo?
 You will need some material, or scripts, to create your demo.
 This material should come largely from actual work that you have done.
-If you don’t have any then you should use material from voiceover workshops that you have taken and scripts from practice sessions.
-You have taken a workshop and had almost daily practice sessions… haven’t you?
+If you don’t have any, then you should use material from coaching sessions, voiceover workshops that you have taken and scripts from practice sessions.
+You are getting coaching or have taken workshops and have had almost daily practice sessions… haven’t you?
 If the answer is “no” then you are not ready to make a demo.
 The most important thing to know before making your first demo is that, before even considering it, you should have been doing voiceover on your own for quite some time.
 In other words, you should have been practicing.
 How long do you need to practice?
 Only your ears and the ears of others can tell you when you are ready.

 Environment and Equipment

 Ideally you should record your demo in a professional recording environment where you can focus on your deliveries and let someone else focus on the equipment.
 However, not all recording studios work with voiceover talent and simply having the equipment to record audio or even recording experience, does not mean that the studio engineer knows what is needed for voiceover.
 Furthermore, they may not have the music and sound effects libraries required to fully produce a professional sounding demo.
 Find a studio that does.
 Invest the time and money to have your demo done right.

 Speaking of equipment, do you have the necessary voiceover studio equipment to actually do a job?
 More importantly, do you know how to use it?
 These days being a voiceover talent usually requires more than a great voice and the ability to use it.
 At a minimum, you have to know how to record and edit.
 You also need to invest in the proper equipment to do so.
 This requires a good quality microphone, preamp, interface, computer, recording software, headphones, cables and ideally a sound-proof/acoustically treated room.
 This equipment needs to have the capability to reproduce your voice accurately without any electronic noise, distortion or coloration.